ccb1900/redisbygo/readme.md

 If you find some bugs,just give me an issue.

-There is many features what need to be implemented.When I have time,I will finish it.
+There are many features what need to be implemented.When I have time,I will finish it.

 ## Repository